ryanklee/think-taink/project_design.md

 ### m) Monitoring and Logging
 - Implement logging using Python's built-in logging module
 - Consider using Prometheus and Grafana for monitoring in production

+### n) Principles and Heuristics Management
+- Custom module for managing, evolving, and versioning principles and heuristics

 ## 5. Implementation Steps